 Students need to attend classes and mandatory activities such as Cultural Evenings and Morning Fellowship and some mandatory excursions etc. If a student is absent from a lot of classes and mandatory activities, we will discuss further calls of actions with the student.

 Furthermore, we follow the Danish law at International People’s College.
 Drugs – including marijuana – is not legal and will lead to an immediately expulsion.
-Alcohol is allowed at IPC, but if students can’t control their intake and miss out on classes because of this, further enforcement will have to be taken.
+Alcohol is allowed at IPC Friday and Saturday nights, but if students can’t control their intake and miss out on classes because of this, further enforcement will have to be taken.

 Overall, we follow the sentence “responsibility is the price of freedom” at International People’s College – meaning that students get a lot of freedom to do what they want and how they want to do it, as long as they follow our general guidelines and our code of conduct and act in responsible ways.